jangorecki/jangorecki.github.io/_posts/2015-12-11-Solve-common-R-problems-efficiently-with-data.table.md

 ### [Remove rows with NAs in data.frame](http://stackoverflow.com/q/4862178/2490497)

-There is no data.table specific answer for that question at the moment.
+There is `na.omit` data.table method which can be handly for that using `cols` argument.
-You can obviously delete rows but you should not expect performance impovement over data.frame methods other than faster detection of rows to delete.
+You should not expect performance impovement over data.frame methods other than faster detection of rows to delete (`NA`s in this example).
-Yet there is an open FR in data.table repo for *Delete rows by reference* [data.table#635](https://github.com/Rdatatable/data.table/issues/635) which would benefit mainly in memory efficiency for *delete rows* cases.
+Additional memory efficiency is expected in future thanks to [Delete rows by reference - data.table#635](https://github.com/Rdatatable/data.table/issues/635).

 ### [Drop factor levels in a subsetted data frame](http://stackoverflow.com/q/1195826/2490497)